Wolfie the Seawolf

 Wolfie the Seawolf is the mascot of the Stony Brook Seawolves, the athletic teams representing Stony Brook University, one of two public flagship universities in New York state.
-Wolfie is depicted as an anthropomorphic sea creature and was introduced in 1995 as the Stony Brook athletic program began its transition to the NCAA's Division I level, the highest in United States collegiate athletics.
+Wolfie is depicted as an anthropomorphic sea wolf and was introduced in 1995 as the Stony Brook athletic program began its transition to the NCAA's Division I level, the highest in United States collegiate athletics.

 History

+Background

+In the 1950s, Stony Brook athletic teams were known as the Soundsmen, named for the campus's then-location in Oyster Bay, New York.
+After moving to Stony Brook, the teams competed as the Warriors from 1963 to 1966.
+Since 1966, Stony Brook competed as the Stony Brook Patriots at the Division III level.

 Origin

-In 1995, Wolfie was selected as the choice for Stony Brook University's new mascot by a 32-person committee made up of students, alumni, faculty and administrators.
-Over 200 possible choices were in the running as Stony Brook University sought a new nickname and mascot for its transition to Division I. Since 1966, Stony Brook had competed as the Stony Brook Patriots at the Division III level.
+In 1994, Stony Brook University sought a new team name and mascot for its transition to Division I. The name "Seawolves" was chosen over 200 candidates by a 32-person committee made up of students, alumni, faculty and administrators.
+The following year, Wolfie the Seawolf mascot was created.